Cattle Decapitation / A Brutal Night Of Hugs, Pits And Terrasites

 Vulvodynia

-The South African slammers, Vulvodynia, kicked off the night of infectious Death Metal carnage at the Electric Brixton.
-With the line for Cattle Decapitation’s merch stand winding its way from one side of the venue to the other, Vulvodynia’s onslaught of brutal slams and growls served as excellent entertainment for the queuers.
+The South African slammers, Vulvodynia, kick off the night of infectious Death Metal carnage at the Electric Brixton.
+With the line for Cattle Decapitation’s merch stand winding its way from one side of the venue to the other, Vulvodynia’s onslaught of brutal slams and growls serve as excellent entertainment for the queuers.

 Vulvodynia - Electric Brixton - 30 January 2025.